wnstnb/chat-db-vs/README.md

 ### 2. Train the Model

+Fill in the necessary variables with relevant SQL question pairs, DDL and extraneous documentation.
-Run the training script to load example data into Supabase:
+Then, run the training script to load example data into Supabase:

 ```bash
 python train_supabase.py